marisaruizasari/data-structures/Week02/Week02README.md

 ```

 ### Push address components to variables
 Next I pushed the text for each address line/component to its respective variable, specifying the 'td' table cell style and child element.
-For the group names and building names I was able to use .text since I wanted the entire string for the respective child element, but for the street address and all remaining address components I used .html since I needed to split on <br>.
+For the group names and building names I was able to use .text since I wanted the entire string for the respective child element, but for the street address and all remaining address components I used .html since I needed to split on breaks.
 This created an issue for the street detail (&s were converted to &amp since it was reading HTML) but I was able to correct this by using .replace.

 ```javascript
 // group names